shiltemann/presentations-old/2018-GalaxyEU/PITCHME.md

 Note:
 - clusters of closely related sequences
-- proxy for species/genus (97%=species, but perhaps not too reliable)
+- proxy for species/genus (97%=species, but perhaps too close to sequencing error territory to be reliable)
 - control for sequencing/PCR errors
 - for amplicon data, this is not done so much in shotgun -